Summit, New Jersey: Media

 Summit is home to HTTV, a cable television station providing public, educational, and government access (PEG) cable TV programming.
 HTTV's signal reaches 32 municipalities in Union, Essex, Somerset and Morris counties via Verizon channel 33 and Comcast channel 36.
 The station produces original content weekly and provides live streaming from HTTVOnline.org.
-The station is run by station manager, Stephen J. Kwiecien.

 In popular culture

 In "Mr. Monk and the End", the series finale of the cable TV show Monk, the fictional character of Randy Disher reveals he is leaving San Francisco because he has been offered the job as the chief of police of Summit, New Jersey.
 He is also going there to marry his longtime crush, Sharona Fleming.
 Following this up, in the 2012 novel Mr. Monk on Patrol, Randy has to bring Monk in after a corruption scandal sweeps the Summit government, leading to Randy becoming acting mayor.

 The writing team for Monk was based in Summit.